FujiwaraTakuya/Fujis-Endosoma/Endosoma/Endosoma Simplified Gameplay Guidebook.md

 ## Endosoma Content
 This is the Homebrew Content made by Fuji which is based and adds on to Tiny Dungeons.

+These steps come after creating your Character with the TD6 System up above.
 ### 2a: Endosoma's Class System
 Endosoma enables players to feel unique and interesting by giving them the ability to Tri-Multiclass from a massive list of classes, subclasses, and different Traits which can affect their abilities in gameplay while attempting to make any classes played feel valued and enjoyable.